jackli921/yelp-camp/README.md

 </div>

 ## YelpCamp
-A responsive, interactive map of tourist destinations in Toronto built using the Mapbox API & React-map-gl.
+A campsite review-sharing and discovery platform built using Express, Node, MongoDb, and Mongoose.

 ## Overview
+This app is my first full-stack project.
+It was built to consolidate the concepts I had learned from my full-stack course.
+Topics include but are not limited to:
 This web app was made for two reasons:
-1. to explore what's possible with Mapbox API service
-2. to fulfill the tier-2 solo project pre-requisite of Chingu's 6-week group development voyage
-3. to learn and apply TypeScript through progressive conversion of jsx to tsx
+1. NodeJS (NPM)
+2. ExpressJS (Templating, RESTful APIs)
+3. MongoDB (Cloud Databases, Database Association)
+4. Mongoose (Schema Designs)
+5. Authentication (local auth, Passport)
+6. Cookies & Sessions
+7. Authorization
+8. Common Security Issues - SQL Injection, XSS, etc.
+9. Image upload & Storage (Cloudinary)
+10. Maps and Geocoding

 ## Features
-1. A index page with all campsites
+1. A index page listing all existing campsites
-2. A collapsable navbar (index, new campground,
-3. A hamburger menu that toggles the visibility of search results
-4. A full-screen size map
-5. Pins with clickable pop-ups at five tourist destination in Toronto
+2. A clustermap showing campsite distribution in any region
+2. Create new account, login, log out, register accounts
+3. Upload and store images in the cloud when creating new campsites
+5. Display all images in carousel for viewing

 ## Installation
 To run the project locally:

 1. Clone this project locally
-2. Open your terminal, bash, or in your command line
+2. Create .env file in the root directoryand add all necessary variables locally (api_keys, secrets, etc)
+3. Replace all existing urls to local ones (database, port, etc)
-3. Run `npm install`to install dependencies
+4. Run `npm install`to install dependencies
-4. Run `npm run dev`to host the project locally
+5. Run `node app.js`to start the server

 ## Dependencies
-- React
-- React-dom
-- Mapbox-gl
-- React-map-gl
+@mapbox/mapbox-gl-geocoder
+@mapbox/mapbox-sdk
+cloudinary
+connect-flash
+connect-mongo
+dotenv
+ejs
+ejs-mate
+express
+express-mongo-sanitize
+express-router
+express-session
+helmet
+joi
+mapbox-gl
+method-override
+mongoose
+multer
+multer-storage-cloudinary
+passport
+passport-local
+passport-local-mongoose
+sanitize-html

 ## Technologies
-- Mapbox, TypeScript, React.js, JavaScript ES6, HTML5, CSS3
+- Node.js, Express.js, MongoDB, Mongoose, Mapbox, Cloudinary

 ## Demo
 <div  align="center">